gitmikex/Agility/f5-agility-lab-master/docs/class8/module2/lab1.rst

 |image6|

+Now that we have created our own ASM & AFM security policies, we can proceed to create our own Application Service Template that consists of these two security policies.

-Connect as \ **marco**
+Log out of **larry** and connect as \ **marco**

-1. Create a Clone of the \ *Default-f5-HTTPS-WAF-lb-template* policy, go to \ *Applications* > *SERVICE CATALOG*, and click on \ *Clone*.
+1. Create a Clone of the Default-f5-HTTPS-WAF-lb-template policy:

+Go to \ *Applications* > *SERVICE CATALOG*, check the "Default-f5-HTTPS-WAF-lb-template" policy and click on \ *Clone*.

 Enter the name of your cloned template: f5-HTTPS-WAF-lb-template-custom1

 |image7|

 2. Then select the ASM policy viol\_subviol, the AFM policy f5-afm-policy1 and the Logging Profile templates-default in the SECURITY POLICIES section on both Virtual Servers (Standalone Device).

-    Save & Close
+Click on Save & Close

 |image8|